The Great Florida Pollinator Census

 Woman citizen scientist writing on her clipboard

 When it comes to collecting data, consistency is key!
-If you plan to participate in this year’s Great Southeast Pollinator Census, make sure you have the knowledge and tools to do so.
+If you plan to participate in this year’s Great Florida Pollinator Census, make sure you have the knowledge and tools to do so.
 You’ll need to be able to identify between pollinator groups (bees, wasps, flies, butterflies, moths, etc.), use the appropriate datasheet, and upload your data to the GSEPC website.
 We will provide the information and resources you need at our upcoming event.

 Watch the video below to learn more about the census process.